Omnigraph

 CLI

-Install the Omnigraph CLI, understand its commands, and configure targets.
+Install the Omnigraph binaries, understand the command surface, and configure local or remote targets.

-The Omnigraph CLI is a single Rust binary that manages graph repositories, loads data, runs queries, and controls branching — all from the terminal.
-No server, no Docker, no runtime dependencies.
+The Omnigraph CLI is the main operator surface for local repositories and remote servers.
+It manages graph repositories, loads data, runs queries, applies mutations, and controls branching from the terminal.

 Commands